wyz23x2/rejected-peps/README.md

 ### What PEPs are included now?

-PEPs with a * are slightly changed because of Python's changes or other reasons.
+PEPs with a * are slightly changed.

 #### Finished